 The five dietary items that encourage oestrogen dominance

-1 Let’s start with your fluid intake, as bloating is a key sign of oestrogen dominance.
+1 Fluid intake is important, as bloating is a key sign of oestrogen dominance.
 Water and herb tea are both good, but if you are serious about tackling oestrogen dominance then most drinks are best limited as tea, coffee, soft drinks, energy drinks can all cause inflammation to your body.

 2 Fat is is not in itself bad, you need a certain amount for many functions including nerve health and the absorption of vitamins, but too many fats from non-organic meats and polyunsaturated fats such as margarine can increase the oestrogen in your body.
 Limit them as much as you can.